odh-labs/rhoai-roadshow-v2/src/ansible/README.md

 There are 3 roles with matching folder names:

-1. `sno-on-spot` - Cluster Install - if this fails, its usually best to diagnose, destroy the cluster and reinstall fresh.
+1. `sno-on-spot` - Cluster Install - if this fails, its usually best to diagnose (e.g. no availability for your instance type), destroy the cluster and reinstall fresh.

 2. `cluster-config` - Configures the base cluster - role is re-runnable.